bharabhi01/bharabhi01/README.md

 - I'm learning about building highly scalable and fault-proof distributed systems.

-- When I'm not coding, you can find me watching Football a lot.
+- When I'm not coding, I watch Football a lot.

 <br/>